Skip to content

 A Tale of Paper: A Delicate, Beautiful Journey That’ll Crush Your Soul (In a Good Way)

 There’s something about tiny protagonists in big, dangerous worlds that always gets me.
-Maybe it’s the contrast—the vulnerability of something small against a vast and indifferent landscape.
+Maybe it’s the contrast of the vulnerability of something small against a vast and indifferent landscape.
 Or maybe it’s the sheer determination of these little paper creatures, bugs, or sock-clad robots that makes their journeys feel so personal.
-Either way, A Tale of Paper…
+Either way, A Tale…

 Jen